Mortgage Q&A: “What is a lender overlay?”

 Look for Lenders Without Overlays

-- The fact that they don’t impose them as a selling point
+- But some lenders advertise the fact that they don’t impose them as a selling point

-Now you should have a better idea of the master guidelines issued by Fannie, Freddie, and the FHA/VA, and those issued by individual lenders.
+Now you should have a better concept of the master guidelines issued by Fannie, Freddie, and the FHA/VA versus those imposed by individual lenders.

 Unfortunately, it’s difficult to dig through all the guidelines and overlays of each bank and lender out there.